jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_gemini2.5pro.md

 ## Campaign Management Principles

 ### Objectify Feedback
-Treat "Likes" and "Money" as data points, not judgments.
+Treat "Engagement" and "Impact" as data points, not judgments.
 Emotion about results reduces analytical clarity.

 ### Classify Systematically
 Use the Feedback Matrix for every decision.
 Do not rely on intuition.